TheOnlineClinic

 Gonorrhoea is very easily detected using a first catch urine sample or a urethral or vaginal swab.
 Testing can be done at your local GUM clinic or if you are looking for a much more convenient option, we recommend The STI Clinic, which is an online GUM clinic.

-Testing by The STI Clinic is extremely quick (24 hours normally) and they include treatment if you test positive.
+Testing by The STI Clinic is extremely quick (24 hours normally).

 Sexual Health News